START THE BALL ROLLING

 IS THIS CAREER FOR YOU?

 The following forms are Self-assessment forms, designed to help candidates decide whether a career in policing is for them.
-They are not required for any application process.
+They are not required for any application process but they do serve as an indication as to where additional applicant grooming may be required.